SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

 1. Navigate to `package.json` file in the root folder of your application.

-2. Add `"@sap/xb-msg-amqp-v100": "^0"` to the **dependencies** section of `package.json ` file.
+2. Add `"@sap/xb-msg-amqp-v100": "^0"` to the **dependencies** section of `package.json` file.

-3. Execute the following command to install the dependencies
+3. Execute the following command to install the dependencies:

     ```sh
     npm i
     ```

-5. Create a new file called `event-mesh.json` at the root folder of the project and copy the content below.
+4. Create a new file called `event-mesh.json` at the root folder of the project and copy the content below.

      - As **EM_NAME**, enter a speaking name for your client (e.g. inci).
        > The value of the EM_NAME property should have maximum length of 4 characters.